-Reconnections is offered Tuesdays, Thursdays, and Fridays, from 10:00 am to 3:00 pm.
-Participants may attend one, two, or all three days per week.
+Reconnections is offered Mondays, Tuesdays, Thursdays, and Fridays, from 10:00 am to 3:00 pm.
+Participants may attend one, two, three or all four days per week.

 Participants start the morning with coffee and conversation.
 Specialists will present a main weekly program, or participants might partake in a field trip to a local site of interest.
 A catered lunch is served, allowing time for socialization.
 Afternoon program activities may include any listed below, based on the interests of the current group.

 Daily activities vary, based on the interests of the group.
 Types of activities include:

 To maintain a current level of function in cognition, including memory, concentration, and attention.

 Activities include brain games, discussions, and learning experiences.

 Activities include visual arts, music, drama, and creative writing.